Research & Service Units

 The Project to Advance Science Education (PASE) is the UA College of Education and Health Professions home for science education academic activities.
 PASE is dedicated to enhancing science instruction in the nation's education infrastructure through basic research, the preparation of science teachers for school service and the development of science education leaders who can impact science teaching in schools and as professors in colleges and university settings.

 The University of Arkansas, College of Education and Health Professions is leading state higher education in providing innovative, online professional development for teachers serving an increasingly culturally and linguistically diverse student population in the state of Arkansas.
-After the successful implementation of Project Teach Them All (2007-2012), which trained 90 teachers in Springdale Public Schools, the U of A has been awarded a new $1.8 million Professional Development grant from the Office of Language Acquisition - U.S. Department of Education to implement Project RISE.
+After the successful implementation of Project Teach Them All (2007-2012), which trained 90 teachers in Springdale Public Schools, the U of A has been awarded a new $1.8 million Professional Development grant from the Office of Language Acquisition - U.S. Department of Education to implement Project RISE, Realizing and Increasing Student Excellence.

 Razor C.O.A.C.H.
 Program